AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-groups/create-and-manage-groups/view-and-configure-event-notifications-group.md

 product-area: system-administration;user-management
 keywords: view,group,event,notifications,configure,enable,disable
 navigation-topic: create-and-manage-groups
-title: View and configure event notifications for a group
+title: View and Configure Event Notifications for a Group
 description: As an group administrator, you can view the event notifications that are activated for a group you manage.
 Also, if a Adobe Workfront administrator unlocks an event notification, you can configure it for a top-level group that you manage.
 Configuration of an event notification consists of activating or deactivating it.
 author: Lisa
 feature: System Setup and Administration, People Teams and Groups